awsdocs/aws-net-developer-guide/doc_source/how-to/ec2/how-to-spot-instances.rst

 You use the :sdk-net-api:`TerminateInstances <EC2/MEC2TerminateInstancesTerminateInstancesRequest>` method
 to terminate an instance.
-The following example demonstrates how to obtain the instance identifier for an active |spot-instance| and terminate the instance.
+The following example demonstrates how to obtain the instance identifier for an active Spot Instance and terminate the instance.

 .. code-block:: csharp